sayeda-chattopadhyay/portfolio-sayeda-chattopadhyay/README.md

 ## Functionalities

-The webpage as the following functionalities :
+The webpage will have the following features :

-- a user may view a 3 projects as cards
+- 3 projects can be viewed as cards
-- a user may acees the Github repositories of each of the projects
+- there is link to accessthe Github repositories of each of the projects
-- users can also see the projects as hosted websites as deployed in Netlify
+- there is link to the hosted websites
-- users can contact me via email
+- my CV can be viewed / downloaded
-- users can download my CV as pdf
+- I can be contact via email

 ## Tools